• calculator.coffee

-a calculator; Calculators are never mutated; methods on the display
+We start off with a Calculator class, which represents the state of a calculator; Calculators are never mutated; methods on the display return a new Calculator instance.

 (I'm cheating a bit here by using a class, but I'm really using it in a fairly functional way--consider it like Scala's case classes or Elixir's records.)